 Under faculty guidance, each student will choose, research, plan, cast and rehearse a sizable one-act play for public audiences.
 Throughout the projects, emphasis will be placed on the challenges of style: by period, genre or clearly projected experiment.

-THE 340 and Instructor Permission
+Prerequisites: THE 340 and permission of the instructor.